-Let’s look at a few of the reasons inventory prediction can go awry during peak season and dig into the benefits of an omnichannel OMS in these situations.
+Let’s look at a few of the reasons inventory prediction can go awry during peak season and dig into the benefits of an omnichannel order management system (OMS) in these situations.

-The problem is, while many businesses have created a smooth omnichannel experience on the frontend for their shoppers, backend operations are usually much bumpier.
-Orders might need to be transferred manually from your eCommerce store, social media channels, and brick-and-mortar locations to the order management system.
+The problem is that while many businesses have created a smooth omnichannel experience on the frontend for their shoppers, backend operations are usually much bumpier.
+Orders might need to be transferred manually from your eCommerce store, social media channels, and brick-and-mortar locations to the OMS.
 And analytics are often siloed by channel, making it difficult to compare sales and demand.

-One way omnichannel order management systems solve for this is by automatically logging all orders in a single dashboard in real-time.
+One way an omnichannel OMS solves for this is by automatically logging all orders in a single dashboard in real time.
 From here, data can be segmented by channel to show you where products are popular and how much you need to keep up with the peak season demand.

 Hundreds of Transactions Per Hour

 Like clockwork, orders skyrocket from Thanksgiving to New Year’s Day—and shipping and delivery needs increase every year.
 In 2021, for example, the U.S. Postal Service exceeded the 12.7 billion pieces accepted in 2020 by roughly a half-billion and expects to receive about 40 million packages on its busiest days during the 2022 peak season.